Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Main Paper Experiments Detail Results

-{\bf User study details.} We asked participants three specific questions and instructed them to select one video that best addressed each question: \begin{enumerate} \item \textbf{Geometric Accuracy}: "Which video's 3D structures (buildings, terrain, objects) more accurately represent the real-world geometry when compared to the ground truth video?" \item \textbf{Spatial Alignment}: "Which video's layout and positioning of elements better matches the satellite imagery reference?" \item \textbf{Overall Perceptual Quality}: "Considering all aspects (geometry, textures, lighting, consistency), which video presents a more convincing and high-quality 3D representation of the scene?" \end{enumerate} For the user study on DFC2019 dataset, each participant viewed videos from Sat-NeRF~\citep{mari2022sat}, our method without IDU, and our complete method, alongside Google Earth Studio reference footage and the original satellite imagery.
-For the user study on the GoogleEarth dataset, each participant viewed videos from CityDreamer~\citep{xie2024citydreamer}, GaussianCity~\citep{xie2025gaussiancity} and our complete method, alongside Google Earth Studio reference footage and the reference satellite imagery.
+We asked participants three specific questions and instructed them to select one video that best addressed each question: \begin{enumerate} \item \textbf{Geometric Accuracy}: ``Which video's 3D structures (buildings, terrain, objects) more accurately represent the real-world geometry when compared to the ground truth video?'' \item \textbf{Spatial Alignment}: ``Which video's layout and positioning of elements better matches the satellite imagery reference?'' \item \textbf{Overall Perceptual Quality}: ``Considering all aspects (geometry, textures, lighting, consistency), which video presents a more convincing and high-quality 3D representation of the scene?'' \end{enumerate} For the user study on DFC2019 dataset, each participant viewed videos from Sat-NeRF~\cite{mari2022sat}, EOGS~\cite{savantaira2024eogs}, CoR-GS~\cite{zhang2024cor}, Mip-Splatting~\cite{yu2024mip}, and our complete method, alongside Google Earth Studio reference footage and the original satellite imagery.
+For the user study on the GoogleEarth dataset, each participant viewed videos from CityDreamer~\cite{xie2024citydreamer}, GaussianCity~\cite{xie2025gaussiancity}, CoR-GS~\cite{zhang2024cor}, Mip-Splatting~\cite{yu2024mip} and our complete method, alongside Google Earth Studio reference footage and the reference satellite imagery.